alt-space-c/Valorant-Triggerbot/README.md

 # Valorant-Triggerbot
-An extremely fast python triggerbot for valorant.
+The fastest python triggerbot for valorant.

+## About
+The reaction time of the bot is extremely fast and only capped by your monitor refresh rate. e.g. 144 detections per second for a 144hz monitor

 ## Features
 - red or purple enemies